 It took me awhile to figure it out.
 Now and then I would come across a photo labeled Bing Crosby that stood out.
 Is it him?
 Maybe a brother.
 The face in these shots looks fuller and longer somehow.
 Why does he look so different?

 Ears.
 Less of them.

-Paramount Pictures pinned (actually glued) Bing’s ears back until, according to the trivia section of the IMDb Crosby biography page, partway through She Loves Me Not (1934).
+Paramount Pictures glued Bing’s ears to his head until, according to the trivia section of the IMDb Crosby biography page, partway through She Loves Me Not (1934).
 And therein hangs a tale…or an ear.